RideLondon: Initial years

 In response to the huge demand for the event, places were increased by 25 per cent in 2015, with more than 25,000 riders crossing the Start Line in Queen Elizabeth Olympic Park on 2 August.

-This year a new event was also added to the RideLondon cycling festival: the 10th Brompton Bicycle World Championship Final.
+This year a new event was also added to the RideLondon cycling festival: the 10th Brompton World Championship Final.
 This event featured in the RideLondon Grand Prix races in St James's Park and was the first time that the Brompton World Championship Final had been held in London.
-The event opened with a Le Mans-style start as 500 smartly-dressed competitors from around the world made a mad dash to unfold their bikes before setting off on the circuit.
+The event opened with a Le Mans-style start as 500 smartly dressed competitors from around the world made a mad dash to unfold their bikes before setting off on the circuit.
 Six Festival Zones (up from five in 2014) in RideLondon FreeCycle offered riders a chance to stop and enjoy a huge range of free bike-based entertainment and to try out many different bike-based activities.
 The women's RideLondon Grand Prix race was also one of the biggest one-day races on the international calendar and was again televised live by the BBC.

-2016 to present
+2016 to 2021

 In 2016, a new 46-mile event was launched by Bradley Wiggins specifically for newer and younger cyclists.
-The RideLondon-Surrey 46 on traffic-free roads starts at Queen Elizabeth Olympic Park, and follows the same route as RideLondon-Surrey 100 for the first 27 miles before taking a new two-mile route, which then links up with the last 17 miles to the finish in The Mall.
+The RideLondon-Surrey 46 on traffic-free roads starts at Queen Elizabeth Olympic Park and follows the same route as RideLondon-Surrey 100 for the first 27 miles before taking a new two-mile route, which then links up with the last 17 miles to the finish in The Mall.

-The RideLondon Grand Prix was renamed the RideLondon Classique, the race was added to the UCI Women's World Tour, and it gained an identical €100,000 prize fund to the London–Surrey Classic - making it the richest one-day race in the women's calendar.
+The RideLondon Grand Prix was renamed the RideLondon Classique, the race was added to the UCI Women's World Tour, and it gained an identical €100,000 prize fund to the London–Surrey Classic – making it the richest one-day race in the women's calendar.
 In 2017, the RideLondon-Surrey Classic gained UCI World Tour status, the only event in Britain.
 Riders in the RideLondon-Surrey 100 and RideLondon-Surrey 46 together raised £12.75 million for charity.

 The 2020 and 2021 events were cancelled due to the COVID-19 pandemic.
 In 2020, Surrey County Council withdrew their support of the event at the end of their contract.